Sister Act (musical): Original Broadway production

 A newly revised adaptation of the show opened on Broadway at the Broadway Theatre on April 20, 2011, after previews beginning March 24, 2011.
 Jerry Zaks was the new director (Zaks had previously worked with composer Alan Menken on the 2003 Broadway production of Little Shop of Horrors) with Douglas Carter Beane rewriting the book.
-Patina Miller, who originated the role of Deloris in the West End production, reprised the role on Broadway, making her Broadway debut.
-The original cast featured Victoria Clark (Mother Superior), Fred Applegate (Monsignor), Sarah Bolt (Sister Mary Patrick), Chester Gregory (Eddie), Kingsley Leggs (Curtis), Marla Mindelle (Sister Mary Robert) and Audrie Neenan (Sister Mary Lazarus).
+Patina Miller, who originated the role of Deloris in the West End production, reprised the role, making her Broadway debut.
+The original cast featured Victoria Clark (the Mother superior), Fred Applegate (Monsignor), Sarah Bolt (Sister Mary Patrick), Chester Gregory (Eddie), Kingsley Leggs (Curtis), Marla Mindelle (Sister Mary Robert) and Audrie Neenan (Sister Mary Lazarus).
 On October 12, 2011, Clark left the production for unknown reasons.
 Her understudy, Jennifer Allen played the role after her departure.
-Carolee Carmello took over the role of the Mother Superior on November 19, 2011.
+Carolee Carmello took over the role of the Mother superior on November 19, 2011.
 Raven-Symoné replaced Miller as Deloris on March 27, 2012.
 The show received multiple Tony Award nominations for the 2011 season, including for Best Musical, Best Actress in a Musical (Miller) and Best Featured Actress in a Musical (Clark).
 The production closed on August 26, 2012, after 28 previews and 561 performances.